linux-remote/linux-remote/README.md

 **Step 5:** `node init`

-It will generate config.js, and set permission.For The Security, The website just can start by creator or root.
+It will generate config.js, and set permission.
+For The Security, The website just can start by creator or root.
 <br>

 **Step 6:** Modify `config.js` eg: